dontpanicdao/starknet-burner/docs/users/burner-in-action.md

 You can copy the session key and click on the sign button.
 It will connect to your argent-x extension and request to sign the session key.
-Once you have signed the session key, it will provide the session token to the burner wallet.
+Once you have signed the session key, it will provide the session token to the starknet burner.

 <p align="center">
 <img src="./img/drone-signing.png" alt="drone signature" width="480px">
 </p>

-### Register the session token with the burner wallet
+### Register the session token with the starknet burner

-You can copy the URL from drone, and use it from your browser and it should reload the burner wallet this time with the session token and the associated account.
+You can copy the URL from drone, and use it from your browser and it should reload the starknet burner this time with the session token and the associated account.
 Check it is correctly loaded by clicking on the `Keys...` button, the keys screen should look like below: